Fidel Castro, Former President Of Cuba, Dead At 90

 He survived long enough to see Raul Castro negotiate an opening with U.S. President Barack Obama on December 17, 2014, when Washington and Havana announced they would move to restore diplomatic ties for the first time since they were severed in 1961.
 He cautiously blessed the historic deal with his lifelong enemy in a letter published after a monthlong silence.
 Obama made a historic visit to Havana in March 2016.

-Carlos Rodriguez, 15, was sitting in Havana's Miramar neighborhood when he heard that Fidel Castro had died.
+Carlos Rodriguez, 15, was sitting in Havana's Miramar neighbourhood when he heard that Fidel Castro had died.

 "Fidel?
 Fidel?" he said, slapping his head in shock.
 "That's not what I was expecting.
 One always thought that he would last forever.
 It doesn't seem true."